oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

      bash ./scripts/start.sh
    ```

-   3. The Oppia server should now start at `http://localhost:8181`.
+   3. The Oppia server should now be available.
+Open a new tab in your browser and navigate to `http://localhost:8181`.

+_Last tested by @dawsoneliasen 7/29/2018 on Windows 10_

 ### Tweaking the virtual machine settings